Plantere/book-store/README.md

 ## Overview 🌐

-This is a Ruby on Rails and ReactJS-based web application for a Book Store.
+This is a Ruby on Rails and VueJS-based web application for a Book Store.
 The project allows administrators to manage books, while users can browse and purchase books.

-The technology stack includes Ruby on Rails for the backend, ReactJS for the frontend, Supabase for the database, and Vercel for server management.
+## Technology 🖥️
+- Ruby On Rails
+- VueJS

 ## Getting Started 🚀